Creating a Substance Abuse Treatment Plan

 • Planning: Conduct the process of planning appropriate action that they can implement by the next session.

-• Out of the box, sophisticated documentation that meets most standards.
+• Out-of-the-box, sophisticated documentation that meets most standards.

 • Electronic health record system that reduces documentation time.